kennyhei/react-formik-step-wizard/README.md

 ```

 - `onStepChanged` is called each time step is changed. `fromStep` and `toStep` represent step objects. `wizardValues` is a collection of all inputted values in previously completed steps.
-- `onCompleted` is called when user completes the wizard. `values` contains the field-value pairs from all steps.
+- `onCompleted` is called when user completes the wizard (i.e. submits last step). `values` contains the field-value pairs from all steps.

 If we look at [Quickstart](#quickstart) example, then `onStepChanged` would print this after user has completed first step: